echarin/tfip-miniproject/README.md

 **budgetr** is a full stack application with an Angular frontend and a Spring Boot backend.
 The backend is secured with Spring Security using JWT.
 The application is containerised and deployed onto a Google Kubernetes Engine (GKE) cluster.
 The frontend also lightly uses Angular Material.

-Within the project deadline, I didn't manage to fully deploy onto the Kubernetes cluster, so as of now this project is deployed onto Railway and Vercel; this was done after the project deadline.
+Within the project deadline, I didn't manage to fully deploy onto the Kubernetes cluster.
+Therefore, this project is also deployed onto Railway and Vercel; this was done after the project deadline.

-As of the project deadline, the deployment was not ready, but has been resolved since.
+As of the project deadline, the deployment was not ready, but the issue has been resolved since.
 If you want to have a look, here are the links:

 - Kubernetes Ingress endpoint: [http://34.102.214.43/]
 - Vercel: [https://tfip-miniproject-ykha.vercel.app/]